 Apart from standard components of strategic planning such as market penetration, product development, and quality control, Priority Management includes goal and objective setting, strategy development, and portfolio management.

-The basic premise involves defining the order in which tasks need to be completed (i.e., priorities), assigning them different scores for urgency, importance, or both, finally tracking them against time set out over an allotted period.
+The basic premise involves defining the order in which tasks need to be completed (i.e., priorities), assigning them different scores for urgency, importance, or both, and finally tracking them against time set out over an allotted period.